 - The first thing you need to do is find a suitable location to park your vehicle.
-There should be no obstructions, such as trees or buildings, within 10 to 15 meters of your antenna.
-Neither you nor your buddies should be hanging out around the car, either.
+There should be no obstructions, such as trees or buildings, within 30 to 50 feet (or about 10 to 15 meters) of your antenna.
+Neither you nor your buddies should be hanging out around the car either.
 Make sure that you’re inside with the doors and windows closed to ensure an accurate reading.

 - The next step is to hook up the SWR meter.
 First, disconnect the coaxial cable from the back of the radio.
 Reconnect this end of the cable, which is going to the antenna, to the SWR meter in the connector marked “antenna” or “ANT.”
 Next, use the jumper lead to connect your radio and the SWR meter through the connection marked “transmitter” or “XMIT.”